 Store Cashier Resume

-This is a good general combination-format resume with a traditional layout and sharp clean layout, perfect for a cashier with a short list of previous employment but a lot of skills to show off.
+This is a good general combination-format resume with a traditional layout and a sharp clean layout, perfect for a cashier with a short list of previous employment, but a lot of skills to show off.

 Bank Teller Resume Sample